-- Self-sufficiency: Epicurus said that people should find out their own means for putting food on the table.
-They should be autonomous and have skills to support themselves.
-You may not agree with Epicurus and find yourself a job that means something to you.
+- Self-sufficiency: Epicurus said people should find their own means of putting food on the table.
+They should be autonomous and have the skills to support themselves.
+You may not agree with Epicurus and find a job that means something to you.

-- An analysed life: Humans are different than animals.
+- An analyzed life: Humans are different than animals.
 They can think.
 Without thinking about anything, even doing a job is as boring as it can be.
-Epicurus remarked that being happy in work and in life needs regular review or analysis of the current scenario.
+Epicurus remarked that being happy at work and in life needs regular review or analysis of the current scenario.
 This whole article is based on that.
 We will just want you to think about what brings you happiness.
-Only you can do that, no-one else will be able to help you.
+Only you can do that, no one else will be able to help you.

-Hint – To be able to analyse properly, you need a tool or two.
-The best way to live an analysed life is to maintain a journal.
-Write all your thoughts, reflections and ponderous ideas and then review every now and then.
+Hint – To analyze properly, you need a tool or two.
+The best way to live an analyzed life is to maintain a journal.
+Write all your thoughts, reflections, and ponderous ideas, and then review every now and then.

 Image source: pixabay.com

 - Friends: In life as well as in work, people need friends.
-If you talk about the third rung of Hierarchy Needs provided by Maslow, we would see that Maslow talked the same.
-He talked about self-esteem needs where people need to feel appreciated, respected and to belong to something.
+If you talk about the third rung of Hierarchy Needs provided by Maslow, we would see that Maslow talked about the same.
+He talked about self-esteem needs, where people need to feel appreciated, respected, and belong to something.
 Only friends and colleagues can offer that sense of belongingness.

-Base your work and life on the basis of the above 3 key ingredients and find a job that serve you better.
+Base your work and life on the basis of the above 3 key ingredients and find a job that serves you better.

-Happiness is a very relative term and it varies from person to person.
+Happiness is a very relative term that varies from person to person.
 You need to find what works best for you.
 The articles, books, audios, courses can only direct your path.
 But you need to travel.
 You need to make your mark.
-You need to choose happiness in work and most importantly within yourself.
+You need to choose happiness in work and, most importantly, within yourself.